thehyve/transmartApp-doc/source/advanced_workflow.rst

 In an Analyze heatmap:

--  The heatmap is based on the `z-score <https://github.com/thehyve/transmartApp-doc/blob/master/source/advanced_workflow.rst#z-score-calculation>`_
+-  The values in the heatmap are based on the `Z-score calculation`_

 -  The color red indicates higher-than-normal expression